 Synagogues also house social action or charitable efforts, like canned food drives, sanctuary for refugee families and pastoral care for elders.
 If the synagogue is affiliated with a Jewish denomination like the Reform or Conservative movements, they may participate in some nationwide charitable program, like activism for Darfur or providing mosquito netting to prevent malaria.

 Hebrew for "count," it refers to the quorum of ten Jewish adults (in some communities only men are counted; in others both men and women) required to hold a Torah service, recite some communal prayers, and the home-based recitation of the Kaddish.
 Minyan may also now refer to group that meets for prayer service, similar to a synagogue's congregation or a havurah.
 Simple musical instrument made from a ram's horn that is blown in synagogue on Rosh Hashanah and Yom Kippur, as well as each morning after daily services during the Hebrew month of Elul (the month leading up to Rosh Hashanah and Yom Kippur).
 Hebrew for "prayer book," the plural is "siddurim."
 Hebrew for "instruction" or "learning," a central text of Judaism, recording the rabbinic discussions pertaining to Jewish law, ethics, philosophy, customs and history.
 It has two parts: Mishnah (redacted c.
 200 CE) and Gemara (c.
 500 CE), an elucidation of the Mishnah.
 Reform synagogues are often called "temple."
 "The Temple" refers to either the First Temple, built by King Solomon in 957 BCE in Jerusalem, or the Second Temple, which replaced the First Temple and stood on the Temple Mount in Jerusalem from 516 BCE to 70 CE.
 Hebrew for "remembrance," a memorial prayer service.
 The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.
+Also known as ma'ariv, the evening prayer service.
 A cabinet- or cupboard-like structure that houses the Torah(s) in a synagogue.